CDF Aviation Management Program: Helicopter Program

 Both the F model and the Super Huey maintenance programs were developed by CAL FIRE using the most restrictive overhaul/replacement criteria of the military or Bell Helicopter.
 All maintenance is performed by contract mechanics.
 Big Valley built up and maintained the F model helicopters from 1981 to 1990 at their Stockton facility.
 They also started building up the first Super Hueys in 1989.
 San Joaquin Helicopters completed the Super Huey build-ups and maintained them in their facility in Yolo County and later at the Aviation Management facility at Mather Field in Sacramento from 1989 to 1999.
 DynCorp was awarded the contract in 2000 and continued to maintain the Super Hueys at Mather and later at McClellan Airfield in North Highlands, California.

-In 2019, CAL FIRE began replacing the Super Hueys with 12 new Sikorsky S-70i Firehawk from United Rotorcraft.
-It is planned that the Super Hueys will be retired on a 1:1 basis as S-70i fleet becomes operational.
+In 2019, CAL FIRE began replacing the Super Hueys with new Sikorsky S-70i Firehawk helicopters.
+The Firehawk airframe was built by PZL Mielec in Poland and outfitted for firefighting by United Rotorcraft in Englewood, Colorado.
+The original order for 12 Firehawks replaced the Super Hueys on a one-to-one basis, but in 2022, additional funding was approved to purchase four additional Firehawks increase surge capacity and to maintain operational capabilities during mandatory maintenance cycles.
+The Super Hueys are expected to be retained on reserve status.

+The Firehawk has twin turbine engines, providing redundancy and enabling the airship to carry heavier payloads, including up to 1,000 U.S.gal of water or fire retardant, a significant increase over the 360 U.S.gal capacity of the Super Huey.
+Additionally, the Firehawk's advanced avionics offer night-flying capabilities that were previously unavailable.
+Crews also report that while the Firehawk is physically larger, it has more maneuverability, allowing it to access more and smaller landing zones than the Super Huey.